pktcodes/stock-photos-react-project/README.md

 ---

-*Note: I have developed this project ~ [19] on part of React and Projects Course thought by John Smilga.*
+*Note: I have developed this project ~ [19] as part of React and Projects Course taught by John Smilga..*